 How do I apply for an Apprenticeship?

 You will need to apply online and upload your CV.
 We advertise our vacancies on this site from March to June each year.
-Before applying we strongly recommend that you have an excellent CV and do some extensive research about Barratt the industry you wish to work in.
+Before applying we strongly recommend that you have an excellent CV and do some extensive research about Barratt and the industry you wish to work in.
 We receive a large number of applications each year, so make sure you submit a very strong detailed application.
 If you are successful with your online application you will be asked to visit your local office for an interview with a Manager.

 Do I get to choose where I work?